rjbultitude/freqi/README.md

 **Freqi** provides a pure function, `getFreqs`, which accepts a config object and returns an array of frequencies.
 There is one mandatory property: `intervals`, though it is recommended that `startFreq` be set too.

 `intervals` is the set of notes you want to generate frequencies from.
-These intervals can be any integer, positive or negative e.g. `[-5, 0, 7]`.
+These intervals can be any integer, positive or negative e.g. `[-5, 0, 7]` where `0` is the start frequency.

-`startFreq` can be a frequency in Hz, such as `440` (for the note A) or a relative frequency such `1` which is useful for playing back audio files, such as MP3s or OGGs, where `1` is the original playback rate.
-440 is the default value.
+`startFreq` can be a frequency in Hz, such as `440` (for the note A) or a relative frequency such `1` which is useful for playing back audio files, such as MP3s or OGGs, where `1` is the original playback rate. `440` is the default value.

-**NEW**
+**NEW | Tuning Systems**
-Freqi now supports Just Intonation tuning systems.
+Freqi now supports just intonation tuning systems.
 By default it will use equal temperament, but to use a Just tuning system set the `mode` to one of the following:
-* `pythagorean`
+* `pythagorean` - tempered pythagorean

+* `truePythagorean` - all notes are calculated using fifths (3/2), which introduces the [pyhthagorean comma](https://en.wikipedia.org/wiki/Pythagorean_comma)

 * `fiveLimit`

-* `diatonic`
+* `diatonic` - this system has only 7 notes per octave

 * `diatonicIndian`

-* `twentyTwoShrutis`
+* `twentyTwoShrutis` - as the name suggests, there are 22 notes per octave

-* `gioseffoZarlino`
+* `gioseffoZarlino` - there are 16 notes per octave

-Once in one of these modes other config params, such as `numNotes`, will have no effect as they are fixed scale systems.
+Once in one of these modes, other config params, such as `numNotes`, will have no effect as they are fixed scale systems.

-Technically speaking, these Just tuning systems are actually tempered as upper and lower octaves are acheived by increasing or decreasing their frequencies by a power of 2.
-However, the notes in the first octave of each tuning system use the correct ratios.
+Technically speaking, most of the just tuning systems are actually tempered in that the upper and lower octaves are acheived by increasing or decreasing their frequencies by a power of 2.
 The object containing the ratios for each system is exported as `justTuningSystems` should you need to view it.
-If you want to list all the keys use the method `getModes`.
+If you want to list all the tuning system keys, use the method `getModes`.

 There is also a mode for the harmonic series `hSeries`, though in its raw state it's not particularly useful for making music, but may be of interest to music theorists.